tobiasbriones/blog/drawing/draw-a-tree-on-canvas-with-xy-coordinates/index.md

 # Draw a Tree on Canvas with XY Coordinates

+In this article a detailed design and development of how to draw a tree data structure with HTML Canvas and TypeScript is given.
+The problem arose from the development of a solutions-tree useful for the machine replacement problem from the operations research field.
+A detailed analysis on the recursion applied is also developed.

 ## Introduction

 The **Machine Replacement Model** is a deterministic dynamic programming model